 What happens at a Data Surgery?

-Data Surgeries are informal learning sessions that last for up to two hours.
+Data Surgeries are informal learning sessions that last between two and three hours.
 We have two types of Data Surgery:

 - Learning Surgery – in each session we’ll focus on a different practical data skill, and enable peer learning between participants from different funding organisations.

 - Group Sharing Surgery – a facilitated group activity where we’ll work on a data problem brought by a participant.

 Data surgeries are for non experts.
 They are intended to be a safe learning environment for you, whether you are totally new to data or want to brush up your skills.

 Our surgeries are open to people working in grantmaking organisations only.
 You don’t have to already be publishing data in the 360Giving Data Standard to taken part.